 In the renewable sector, digital twins may function at three levels of complexity:

+Digital twins can benefit various industries.
+Use cases range from designing personalized treatment plans in healthcare to creating virtual replicas of processes and equipment in manufacturing.
 Now, let’s take a look at three digital twin use cases in the renewable energy sector and consider real-life examples.

 Just like any utility-scale energy object, solar farms require regular inspections to detect problems quickly.
 However, manual inspections are time-consuming—they can even take weeks!
 They are also labor-intensive.
 Here’s why.